Jat Tehnika

-Jat Tehnika is certified to provide full maintenance for the Boeing 737 Classic and Next Generation family, as well as for ATR 42 and 72 aircraft.
-The company became certified to maintain the Airbus A320 family in 2013.
+Jat Tehnika (Јат - Tехника) is a one-stop-shop integrated MRO based in Belgrade, Republic of Serbia, with additional stations for line maintenance in Podgorica & Tivat (Montenegro), and Skopje (North Macedonia).

+With certificates including: EASA PART 145.0304, FAA YSMY254, EASA Part - 21J, Jat Tehnika offers complementary solutions with competitive terms.

+JAT Tehnika upholds values like safety, quality, flexibility, efficiency, and TAT, guaranteeing superior maintenance services and operational excellence for airlines.

 History

 The origins of Jat Tehnika date back to the creation of Aeroput in 1927.

 The first technicians and mechanics started working as pioneers of this profession in 1927.
-Jat Airways was founded in 1947 as the successor of Aeroput.
-In 1963 a jet engine fleet was introduced.
+The airline AEROPUT changed the name into JAT (Yugoslav Airlines) in 1947 as the successor of Aeroput.
+In 1963, a jet engine fleet was introduced.
 The first wide body DC-10 aircraft arrived in 1978, followed by the new technology aircraft 737-300 in 1984.

-In 2005 employees, leader of the company launched a strike that paralysed the national airline Jat Airways for a month.
-Jat technicians were unhappy with their working conditions and pay.
-In order to continue safe transportation of passengers Jat Airways brought North African technicians to Belgrade Nikola Tesla Airport which further angered the workers of Jat Tehnika seeing that their needs were being ignored.
-The Government of Serbia, which wholly owns Jat Airways, separated Jat Tehnika from the parent company in 2006 to end the dispute.
+The next big step was in 2006, when Jat Tehnika was founded as a spin-off of the company Jat Airways.

-Jat Tehnika received its JAR 145 certificate from the European Aviation Safety Agency (EASA), allowing the company to maintain all aircraft from the European Union, in 2005 which was suspended in 2021.
-The company obtained a certificate from the American Federal Aviation Administration (FAA) to service airlines from the United States in 2007.
+Jat Tehnika received its PART-145 certificate from the European Aviation Safety Agency (EASA)on 15 May 2006., allowing the company to maintain all aircraft from the European Union.
+The company obtained a certificate from the American Federal Aviation Administration (FAA) to service airlines from the United States 7th February 2007.

 In July 2019, the Government of Serbia announced auction of the company, with plans to sell its 99.4% share in company's ownership.
 On 28 November 2019, the Government of Serbia accepted the offer of Czech-Polish group "Avia Prime" to take over the company for 10.30 million euros.